shaundon/jquery.stripmodal/README.md

 * text: The text to display.

 It's not currently possible (by design) to have more than one modal on screen at once.
 If you call the plugin while a modal is already displayed, the current one will first be dismissed.

+Works in all modern browsers, including IE7+ (if you count those as modern) and is great on mobile too (try the demo page).